Spirit Eagle at the Canadian border

 But the JMT didn’t cure the itch.
-So in 1992, Ginny quit her job (again) and within 3 weeks had started another AT thruhike.
+So in 1992, Ginny quit her job (again) and started another AT thruhike.
 Her Trail name is Spirit Walker.

 Jim started hiking in 1951 and started section-hiking the AT in Pennsylvania in 1953.
 But the hiking was put on a back burner for college, the Marine Corps, a job and raising 3 kids and a gaggle of cats, dogs and fish.

-By 1990, Jim had spent 25 years working high pressure jobs for NASA.
+By 1990, Jim had spent 28 years working high pressure jobs for NASA.
 Does the word “burnout” mean anything to you?
 Hiking became a release for the pressure.
-And once he started hiking again, he immediately found an article in his alumni magazine by The Singing Horseman about (what else?) --- thruhiking the AT.
+Once he started hiking, he immediately found an article in his alumni magazine by The Singing Horseman about (what else?) --- thruhiking the AT.
 And then he started meeting thruhikers on the Trail while hiking.
 So in 1992, he was headed north from Springer Mt. for his own AT thruhike.
 His Trail name is Bald Eagle

-Along the way, Jim and Ginny met in Damascus, VA and were hiking with the same group after Pearisburg, VA.
+Along the way, Jim and Ginny met on the AT and hiked about 1500 miles of the Trail together.
 After finishing the AT, Ginny went back to San Francisco and Jim went back to Maryland.

 In 1993, Ginny moved East – and Spirit Eagle was launched.
 Spirit Walker plus Bald Eagle equates either to Spirit Eagle – or Bald Walker.
 And only one of those Trail names is acceptable to Ginny.

-For the next several years, Spirit Eagle hiked through the mid-Atlantic states, Arizona, and Vermont, averaging 600 to 700 miles per year.
+For the next several years, Spirit Eagle hiked through the mid-Atlantic states, Arizona, and New England, averaging 600 to 700 miles per year.
 We also started maintaining trails and writing trail guides.
 But it wasn’t enough.
 So in 1995, we started planning to thruhike the Continental Divide Trail (CDT).
 Over three years of research, study, planning – and a lot of hiking in Pennsylvania, Arizona, Colorado and Montana – prepared us for the CDT.
-So in May 1999, we flew to Montana and spent 6 months walking the CDT between Canada and Mexico.
+So in May 1999, we flew to Montana and spent 6 months walking Southbound on the CDT.